dachenlian/cqpweb/README.md

-## Steps to setup docker container
+## Steps to setup Docker container

 Starts and builds the container (if necessary)
 ```
 docker-compose up -d --build cwb
 ```

-Enter the docker container with an interactive bash session
+Enter the Docker container with an interactive bash session
 ```
 docker exec -it cqpweb_cwb_1 bash
 ```